impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-5-content.md

 $
 ```

 Nothing was `echo`ed, even though my script contained an `export` statement.
 That's because `export` only makes an environment variable to a script and its children, **not** to any parent script(s).
-And when we run `./foo` by itself, we create a [subshell](https://web.archive.org/web/20230320235827/https://tldp.org/LDP/abs/html/subshells.html){:target="_blank" rel="noopener"}, which uses a child process.
+And when we run `./foo` by itself, we create a [subshell](https://web.archive.org/web/20230320235827/https://tldp.org/LDP/abs/html/subshells.html){:target="_blank" rel="noopener" }, which uses a child process.

 Sometimes we want to isolate those environment variables from our parent, in which case running `./foo` in a subshell is the right call.
 But what if that's not what we want?
 What if we really do want `FOO` to be set in our parent script?
 Well, we have to use `source` instead: